Gain the preparation you need for an exciting career in accounting-related occupations.

 Total Semester Credit Hours

-† An ASL-Deaf Cultural Studies (AASASLDCS) course is required for graduation.
+* An ASL-Deaf Cultural Studies (AASASLDCS) course is required for graduation.
 It can be taken in any semester and can be taken at NTID or another college of RIT.
-In order to fulfill this requirement as part of the credit hours in the program, it can be a course approved for both AASASLDCS and a LAS Perspective or LAS Elective or it can be used to fulfill a Free Elective.
+In order to fulfill this requirement as part of the credit hours in the program, it can be a course approved for both AASASLDCS and a General Education – Perspective or General Education – Elective or it can be used to fulfill an Open Elective.

 English language skills as evidenced by application materials determine associate degree options.